wp-plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =
-2.1.0 After updating go to Mashshare->Settings->Visual and enable Mashshare on the new Post Types fields.
+2.1.1 New: [Free Add-On for Shorturls!](https://www.mashshare.net/downloads) After updating go to Mashshare->Settings->Visual and enable Mashshare on the new Post Types fields.
 This update uses a new and faster share engine which could results in zero share counts for a few minutes after updating.